• Skip to main content

 It’s not movement OR exercise.
 While it’s important to know the difference, fill your life with both.
 As Postural Alignment Therapists at Pain Free Performance, certified by Egoscue University, we teach total body alignment to create your very best function without pain.
 Incorporate movement in your life the same way.
 More movement, of all kinds.
 All of your functional muscles and the resulting properly aligned joints need to be used all day every day in as many ways as possible.
 Total alignment, total movement, for a totally enjoyable healthy life!

-Filed Under: Aging and alignment, Exercise Tagged With: alignment, alignment expert, balance, Egoscue, Egoscue method, Egoscue therapist, exercise, Functional movement, muscle imbalance, pain management, Pain relief, strengthening exercise, treatment for pain, wellness
+Filed Under: Aging and alignment, Exercise Tagged With: alignment, alignment expert, balance, Egoscue, exercise, Functional movement, muscle imbalance, pain management, Pain relief, Posture Alignment, Posture Alignment Therapist, strengthening exercise, treatment for pain, wellness

 SCOLIOSIS